Pediment

-The cornice continues round the top of the pediment, as well as below it; the rising sides are often called the "raking cornice".
-The tympanum is the triangular area within the pediment, which is often decorated with a pedimental sculpture which may be freestanding or a relief sculpture.
-The tympanum may hold an inscription, or in modern times, a clock face.
+The cornice continues round the top of a pediment, as well as below it; the rising sides are often called the "raking cornice".
+The tympanum is the triangular area within a pediment, often decorated with a pedimental sculpture, which may be freestanding, or a relief sculpture.
+The tympanum may hold an inscription or, in modern times, a clock face.

 The main variant shapes are the "segmental", "curved", or "arch" pediment, where the straight line triangle of the cornice is replaced by a curve making a segment of a circle, the broken pediment where the cornice has a gap at the apex, and the open pediment, with a gap in the cornice along the base.
 Both triangular and segmental pediments can have "broken" and "open" forms.

 Pediments are found in ancient Greek architecture as early as 580 BC, in the archaic Temple of Artemis, Corfu, which was probably one of the first.
 Pediments return in Renaissance architecture and are then much used in later styles such as Baroque, Neoclassical, and Beaux-Arts architecture, which favoured the segmental variant.